 Background to the civil war

-Though there were many attempted political coups over the years it was the Seleka that eventually overthrew Bozize.
+Though there were many attempted political coups over the years it was the Seleka that eventually overthrew President Bozize.
 What started as a political battle in 2012 has since turned increasingly sectarian on religious grounds to the point where Muslims are now considered to have been mostly ‘ethnically cleansed’ from the capital Bengui and other areas.

 “Witchcraft”

-Due to these malicious accusation, people may be buried alive or find their homes torched.
+Due to these malicious accusations, people may be buried alive or find their homes torched.
 Sending an accused child or a woman to prison may sometimes in effect constitute ‘protective custody’, sheltering the accused from mob violence within the community.
+Witchcraft is a common explanation for diseases such as HIV.
+Many accuse others of witchcraft when they fall ill in the belief that they have been cursed.

+In February 2018, a women prison facility in Bimbo hosted 42 women.
+Of these inmates, almost half were imprisoned for witchcraft.
 It has been reported that “witch doctors” offer to immunize villagers against the practice of witchcraft by selling “herbal vaccinations” or by charging high fees to carry out exorcisms that often involve the brutalization of children.

 Women’s rights and violations

-The CAR constitution guarantees freedom of speech and of the press.
-However, threats and intimidation are still commonly used to limit criticism of the government, which has been previously accused of harassing journalists and tapping their phones.The effectiveness of news media is weakened by financial problems and a lack of access to state information.
+CAR’s constitution guarantees freedom of speech and of the press, but the right is limited in practice.
+Threats and intimidation are still commonly used to limit criticism of the government, which has been accused of harassing journalists and tapping their phones.
+There are many reported incidents of violence and killings of journalists.
+The effectiveness of news media is weakened by financial problems and a lack of access to state information.